MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 A modest number of copies, even of very high quality, cannot guarantee archival storage over long periods.
 As figure 2 show, without auditing, at least nine copies are needed to ensure against sector-level loss for even a period of a decade.
 Further, significant losses will acculate longer periods.
 For example, to prevent 1% loss of a collection over 50 years, at least XX copies would be needed.
 (For more details, **Table A-2** in the appendices shows the expected rates of document errors, over a range of storage copies, and time periods.)
 A strategy that includes monitoring and repair of documents is required for long-term preservation.

+Moreover, even if the media was invulnerable to sector-level errors, a single copy of a collection is vulnerable to large-scale or total loss if that single copy is victim of a disaster, natural or man-made (e.g., earthquake, flood, war, economic depression, administrative error, etc.).
+As shown in the next section, multiple copies in multiple independent locations are necessary to safeguard documents against this type of large-scale loss.

 # Protect Against a Wide Range of Conditions